 - Time-based: Ads are refreshed based on set time durations such as 30 seconds, 60 seconds, 90 seconds, etc. It’s not advisable to set refresh time under 30 seconds.

-To make the most out of auto-refreshing ads, you must have a legitimate need for using it.
-Some publishers set auto-refresh ads with a low refresh interval (less than or under 30s) in an attempt to cram as many ads as possible in a single session.
+To make the most out of ad refresh, you must have a legitimate need for using it.
+Some publishers set as refresh with a low refresh interval (less than or under 30s) in an attempt to cram as many ads as possible in a single session.
 This is the wrong approach and will affect ad viewability and CPMs negatively in the long run.

 A lot of buyers are wary of auto-refresh ads.
 “When we buy an ad, we expect the ad to not change until the user refreshes the page,” says Barry Lowenthal, President of Media Kitchen.
 “These kinds of auto-refreshes also reduce viewability, which of course we’re all trying to avoid.
 I think it’s a shady way to increase revenue.”
 Buyers are justified in worrying about this, especially when auto-refresh implemented on a CPM model, as they may end up paying the full price for impressions that were actually interrupted by a time trigger.